MinneapolisStarTribune/agate-ai/README.md

 `/worker`: Worker functions that actually perform the information extraction and data processing.
 They work async using [Celery](https://github.com/celery/celery).
 Most of the business logic is in here.

+## How it works

+Here's a broad-strokes rundown of how the service works.
+Most of this logic is stored in `worker/`.

+**Step 1: [Scrape](https://github.com/MinneapolisStarTribune/agate-ai/blob/main/worker/tasks/base/scrape.py) and [classify](https://github.com/MinneapolisStarTribune/agate-ai/blob/main/worker/tasks/base/classify.py) the article**: Once the URL is submitted to the API, it is scraped and processed and then classified into an article type.
+Different article types can have different processing workflows, with different acceptance criteria for relevant locations.

+**Step 2: [Extract locations](https://github.com/MinneapolisStarTribune/agate-ai/tree/main/worker/tasks/locations/extract)**: All locations are extracted from the article — first using an LLM, and second (optionally) using a conventional named-entity recognition system.
+The goal of this step is to be maximalist, extracting all locations regardless of their editorial relevance.

+**Step 3: [Filter out irrelevant locations](https://github.com/MinneapolisStarTribune/agate-ai/tree/main/worker/tasks/locations/filter)**: The locations extracted from Step 2 are assessed for editorial relevance and reviewed.
+This step discards locations that might be used figuratively, be duplicative, or otherwise are not relevant to the events described in the story.
+This step also performs some light classification to determine each location's importance to the story.

+**Step 4: [Geocode the locations](https://github.com/MinneapolisStarTribune/agate-ai/tree/main/worker/tasks/locations/geocode)**: The goal of this step is to assign a lat/lon to each location.
+The logic in `prep.py` processes the locations from the story into geocodable strings and assigns them to different geocoding methods based on their types.
+Among other things, the prep step also performs light web research to find addresses for named places, which are then vetted using an LLM.
+The logic in `geocode.py` performs the geocoding, using the services described above.
+The results are then reviewed by the logic in `review.py`, which uses LLMs to help determine whether the geocoded result makes sense and helps to select the best match in cases where the geocoder returns multiple options.
+Finally, the `consolidate.py` step organizes and deduplicate the output.

+**Step 5: [Localize](https://github.com/MinneapolisStarTribune/agate-ai/tree/main/worker/tasks/locations/localize)**: This generally isn't applicable to the public version of this project, but this step offers a chance to incorporate information specific to a given publication.
+We use it to add regions that correspond to areas covered by our regional newsletters.

+**Step 6: [Review](https://github.com/MinneapolisStarTribune/agate-ai/tree/main/worker/tasks/locations/review)**: This is a final review step, in which we ask the LLM to basically make sure every location makes sense given the context of the story.
+It also assigns brief descriptions to each location, explaining their relevance to the story.

+**Step 7: [Output](https://github.com/MinneapolisStarTribune/agate-ai/blob/main/worker/tasks/base/output.py)**: This step saves the results to Azure blob storage.

 ## Sample input/output

 Given an article like [this](https://www.startribune.com/weather-today-winter-storm-minnesota/601231214), Agate will return output like this: